Three people are dead amid an active shooter incident in Austin, Texas

 (CNN)Three people were pronounced dead at the scene of an active shooting incident in Austin, Texas, on Sunday, according to tweets from Austin-Travis County EMS.

-There are no reports of other patients, the aency added.
+There are no reports of other patients, the agency added.

 Police said on Twitter they are on scene at the incident at Great Hills Trail and Rain Creek Parkway.